use-inkubator/Ecosystem-Grants/applications/Wasm Smart Contract Bounty (Ink!).md

 ## Project Overview :page_facing_up:
 ### Overview
 The project goal is to build the trade pairs liquidity system for Astar network in order to implement the Uniswap-like functionality on !ink.
+The idea of the project came from https://github.com/use-inkubator/Ecosystem-Grants/blob/master/README.md , as a Canary DApp showcase in order to enrich the !ink Ecosystem.

 ### Project Details